Greater Latrobe NEXT Career Pathways Program

 JUNIOR HIGH CAREER EXPLORATION:

-Starting in seventh grade, students are encouraged to take our career pathways elective course, as well as other electives in 8th and 9th grade that reflect each of the five pathways.
+Starting in seventh grade, students are encouraged to take our career pathways elective course, as well as other electives in 7th and 8th grade that reflect each of the five pathways.
 Junior High students also have the opportunity to hear from several guest speakers throughout the school year in our GLJHS Monthly Career Speaker Program, which invites local speakers in various careers and industries to speak with students in the classroom.

 GL Junior High Elective Courses:

-9TH GRADE CAREER EXPLORATION:
+FRESHMEN CAREER EXPLORATION:

 As students progress through junior high, they are given more opportunities to learn about different career paths.
 In 9th grade, all students are given the opportunity to visit a college or technical school based on the career pathway they are most interested in.
 This gives them an in-depth look at what education looks like at the college level or technical school level.
 All 9th grade students have the opportunity to tour the Eastern Westmoreland Career and Technology Center (EWCTC) and learn about each of their programs.
+All freshmen participate in our Freshman Focus course, which uses the "Leader in Me" curriculum, based on the book, "7 Habits of Highly Effective Teens" by Stephen Covey.
+The course focuses on these 7 habits to help students develop the skills necessary to lead their lives in a truly effective way.
+Social-emotional learning and soft skills are emphasized in this course.

-HIGH SCHOOL CAREER EXPLORATION:
+SOPHOMORE CAREER EXPLORATION:

 The Greater Latrobe NEXT program is successful because of our community partners - local businesses, industries, and organizations that work with us and our students to develop these unique and educational career experiences.